-- G.\$.
+G.\$.
 143B-147(a)(10) grants express authority for the Commission to adopt rules requiring forensic evaluators appointed pursuant to G.S.
-15A-1002(b) to complete training requirements to be credentialed as a certified forensic evaluator and to attend annual continuing education seminars that provide continuing education and training in conducting forensic evaluations and screening examinations of defendants to determine capacity to proceed and in preparing written reports required by law. - G.\$.
+15A-1002(b) to complete training requirements to be credentialed as a certified forensic evaluator and to attend annual continuing education seminars that provide continuing education and training in conducting forensic evaluations and screening examinations of defendants to determine capacity to proceed and in preparing written reports required by law.

+G.S.
 15A-1002(b)(1a) states "in the case of a defendant charged with a misdemeanor or felony, the court may appoint one or more impartial medical experts, including forensic evaluators approved under rules of the Commission, to examine the defendant and return a written report describing the present state of the defendant's mental health".
 G.S.
 15A-1002(b)(1a) does not require the Commission to approve forensic evaluators directly.
-Rather, the Commission is granted authority to write rules under which forensic evaluators may be approved. - G.\$.
+Rather, the Commission is granted authority to write rules under which forensic evaluators may be approved.

+G.S.
 143B-147(a)(1)f grants the Commission authority to adopt rules "regarding the Standards of public services for mental health, developmental disabilities, and substance abuse services".
 Forensic evaluators are providing public services regarding mental health, developmental disability, and substance abuse (mh/dd/sa) services.
 G.S.
-122C-3(30b) defines "public services" as "publicly funded mental health, developmental disabilities, and substance abuse services, whether provided by public or private providers".
-Therefore, whether the mh/dd/sa services are rendered by public or private providers, the Commission's authority is limited to those provided with public funds.
+122C-3(30b) defines "public services" as "publicly funded mental health, developmental disabilities, and substance abuse services.".
+Therefore, whether the mh/dd/sa services are rendered by public or private providers".
+Therefore, whether the provided with public funds.
 Consequently, 15A-1002(b)(1a)